-Considering the number of negative stereotypes associated with testosterone therapy, some men view it as more of an unsafe, illegal drug.
+Considering the number of negative stereotypes associated with testosterone replacement therapy (TRT), some men view it as more of an unsafe, illegal drug.
 However, testosterone is completely legal and can be obtained anywhere in the U.S. as long as it is prescribed by your doctor.

-Men can obtain testosterone prescriptions — as long as you have been diagnosed with inadequate testosterone levels, also known as low T — through a doctor such as an endocrinologist that specializes in hormone therapy.
+Men can obtain testosterone prescriptions — as long as you have been diagnosed with Low T — through a doctor such as an endocrinologist that specializes in hormone therapy.
 Although less common, testosterone can also be prescribed to women if their levels are abnormally low and creating unwanted side effects.

-Patients interested in testosterone therapy face many questions and can get overwhelmed as they consider where to start.
+Patients interested in TRT face many questions and can get overwhelmed as they consider where to start.
 Below you’ll find some of the most commonly asked questions regarding testosterone replacement therapy.

 Q: Why Is Testosterone Prescribed?

 A: Mostly, prescriptions for testosterone are issued to patients dealing with insufficient testosterone.
-Symptoms of low testosterone include:
+Symptoms of low T include:

 - Decreased muscle mass